Position: Regular, Full Time, Exempt

 To ensure the ongoing ability to attract, engage and retain the most talented and diverse employees, the foundation has made it a priority to understand and support its internal community in every way.
 The comprehensive and regularly evaluated array of programs and benefits offered are designed to ensure that every employee is cared for and has resources available with respect to physical, mental/emotional, financial, social, family and professional wellbeing.

 Employees share with the foundation how they feel about the work culture, pay and benefits on an annual basis—and the foundation listens, shares and responds!
 As a result, and based on ongoing feedback, the foundation has been named a NorthCoast 99 Award winner 21 years running and a Plain Dealer Top 100 Workplaces Award winner 11 years running.

 PAY AND BENEFITS:

 If you are interested in applying for this position, please submit your resume and cover letter as soon as possible.
-This posting will remain active until the position is filled.
+This posting will remain active until on or around September 29, 2023.
 We regret that we cannot respond personally to each applicant.

 Note: Our flexible workplace policy provides for one day of remote work per week.